sg893052/sonic-buildimage/TestPlans/system/Link_Flap_Error_Disable/SONIC_4_0_0_Link_Flap_Error_Disable_Testplan.md

   - Verify that with Link Flap Error Disable recovery-interval is set to 0, port remains in operationally down state until administrator overrides it.
   - Verify that with Link Flap Error Disable flap-threshold is set to 1, port goes down (or suppressed) immediately after one port flap (one time up to down).
   - Verify that corresponding syslog is generated when port is suppressed or released by Link Flap Error Disable.
-  - Verify that after config/un config of Link Flap Error Disable feature on the interface, port gets suppressed/released correctly as per config.
+  - Verify that after disable and re enable of 'errdisable recovery cause link-flap' globally and Link Flap Error Disable and re enable on the interface, port gets suppressed/released correctly as per config.
   - Verify the Port Channel interface (with 2 member ports) status is properly updated when both member ports are suppressed/released by Link Flap Error Disable.
   - Verify that on a port routing interface ARP/ND, static routes and dynamic routes are removed(/added) and IPv4/IPv6 traffic stops(/resume) forwarding when the port gets suppressed(/released) by Link Flap Error Disable.
   - Verify that on a port channel routing interface ARP/ND, static routes and dynamic routes are removed(/added) and IPv4/IPv6 traffic stops(/resume) forwarding when both the member ports gets suppressed(/released) by Link Flap Error Disable.